Blazemeter/taurus/site/dat/docs/Vegeta.md

 In Taurus, `Vegeta` executor allows to run the load for given duration with specified request rate (throughput) using either existing Vegeta scripts or YAML representation of the HTTP requests.

 Vegeta can be auto-installed on Linux and macOS.
-For Windows manual installation is necessary. _This feature is only available in the [unstable snapshot](https://gettaurus.org/install/Installation/#Unstable-features)._
+For Windows manual installation is necessary.

 In order to launch Vegeta executor, you can use yaml config like in the examples below.